-Innovations in the high-tech industry provide solutions for major social issues such as the climate problem, quality of life in cities and shrinking areas and healthcare.
-The at least 50 innovations per year from the Innovatiecluster Drachten companies prove this.
-The growth forecast by the ING Economics Department this week for the high-tech industry in 2020 is therefore a logical consequence.
+Innovations in the high-tech industry make solutions true for major social issues such as the climate problem, livability in cities and shrinking areas and health care.
+This is proven by the at least 50 innovations a year from Innovatiecluster Drachten's companies.
+The growth predicted by the ING Economics Bureau this week for the high-tech industry in 2020 is therefore a logical consequence.

 Liveable and healthy

 The scope of the ICD companies goes much further.
-To keep cities and shrinking regions liveable and accessible, they supply sensor technology, cameras and smart software.
-Visser: “And to keep healthcare affordable and available to everyone, ZiuZ in Gorredijk, BD in Drachten and Horus in Bedum are developing techniques to help doctors make diagnoses faster and more accurately than ever before.
-This way, a treatment can start at a very early stage of the disease, so that the chance of success is greater than before."
+To keep cities and shrinking regions livable and accessible, they supply sensor technology, cameras and smart software.
+Visser: ,,And to keep health care affordable and available to everyone, ZiuZ in Gorredijk, BD in Drachten and Horus in Bedum are developing techniques to help doctors make diagnoses faster and more accurately than ever.
+In this way, treatment can start at a very early stage of disease, increasing the chances of success than before.’’

 light point

-In its report, the bank calls the high-tech industry a bright spot in 2020, where other sectors will have to deal with a cooling of the economy and tensions in international trade.
-According to Visser, the high-tech sector is less sensitive to the economic cycle and has shown stable growth for years.
-“Technology is always evolving, because the demand for better and smarter solutions never stops.
-In fact, due to digitization and the constant increase in process speed, solutions are now within reach that we could only dream about before.”
+In its report, the bank calls the high-tech industry a bright spot by 2020, where other sectors are facing cooling economies and tensions in international trade.
+According to Visser, the high-tech sector is less cyclical and has shown stable growth for years. ,,The development of technology always continues, because the demand for better and smarter solutions never stops.
+Indeed, digitalization and the constant increase in process speed put solutions within reach that we could only dream about before.’’

 Staff

-Although the Northern Netherlands is not aware of the tension in the labor market in the west, companies in Friesland in particular are noticing that it is becoming more difficult to recruit staff.
-Visser agrees that this is particularly noticeable in IT, according to the bank.
-“Until recently, IT companies did not have to worry about sufficient enthusiasm.
-Now these companies also have to step up their game to fill all vacancies quickly and properly.
-That is why we like to work with universities, colleges and ROCs on events such as Connect.frl and Engineering the Future, where the IT talents, operators and engineers of the Northern Netherlands come into contact with our companies.”
+Even though the Northern Netherlands does not experience the labor market tension of the West, companies in Friesland in particular are finding it more difficult to recruit staff.
+Visser agrees that this is especially noticeable in IT, according to the bank. ,,Until recently, IT companies didn't have to worry about sufficient enthusiasm.
+Now these companies also have to step up their efforts to fill all vacancies quickly and properly.
+That is why we like to work together with universities, colleges and ROCs on events such as Connect.frl and Engineering the Future, where the IT talent, operators and engineers of the Northern Netherlands come into contact with our companies.’’

 Pillar